nh0397/personal-data-extractor/README.md

 PDF Extraction Issues:

 - Ensure that the pymupdf package is installed correctly and that your resume file is located in the ./resources/ directory.

+MongoDB Connection Issues:

+- Ensure that your MongoDB connection string (`MONGO_URI`) is correct and includes the proper username and password.
+- Verify that the user has the necessary permissions to access the database and collections.
+- Check MongoDB logs for more detailed error messages if authentication fails.

 ## Contributing